Aon-Sao/chess/notes.md

 Maven does not do the least surprising thing.
 I know we are learning maven later.
 I'll reconfigure not to use it.

+## Singleton DAOs
+According to my research, there are better approaches than making my DAO implementations use the singleton pattern.
+I could make everything static in the DAO, essentially using it just as a namespace; except I am required to have DAO interfaces, and this is not compatibile.
+I could use a dependency injection framework, like Spring; but I am not allowed to add dependencies.
+So I will leave my singleton patterns be and stop trying to refactor.
+I could hide the getInstance calls, but every public instance method would need to delegate to a private static method, which adds lots of boilerplate.
+Perhaps where the actual data stores (memory, DB) are static/single, it doesn't matter whether the DAO instances interacting with them are also single, so long as there is no monkey-patching.

 # TODO
 * Verify copy constructor for ChessBoard copies grid
 * Verify copy constructor for ChessPiece copies maxMoveDistance